-Save for multi-leg competitions will open the Save Sequence for Multi-Leg dialog; this described in more detail here and be used to be used
+Save for multi-leg competitions will open the Save Sequence for Multi-Leg dialog; this described in more detail here and be used to sequence and images saves the sequence and copies all the sequence images to a folder.
+This is intended to be used to transfer a sequence to another computer; saving the sequence alone does not save the images.